wirehell/java-driver/faq/README.md

 > Found Netty's native epoll transport in the classpath, but NIO was forced through the FORCE_NIO system property.

+### Why am I encountering `NoSuchMethodFoundException`, `NoClassDefFoundError`, or `VerifyError`s and how do I avoid them?

+Some monitoring and agent-based tools such as [DynaTrace] offer solutions that instrument the driver to observe and record useful metrics such as request rates, latencies and more.
+It is possible that the tool you are using is not compatible with the version of the java driver you are using.
+In this case, check to see if a newer version of that tool is available that works with this version of the driver.
+If no such version is available, you may want to reach out to the maintainer of that tool to request that they provide an update with compatibility to the driver version you are using.

+Another possibility could simply be that another library you are using depends on a different version of the driver.
+In this case, observe the stacktrace of the exception to see which library is attempting to use the driver.
+To identify compatible versions, check that libraries' dependency on the driver to understand what version is compatible.

+Finally, it could be that an older or newer version of a library that the driver depends on, such as Netty or Guava, may be present in your application's classpath.
+If you are using maven or another dependency management tool, the tool should offer a command, such as `mvn dependency:tree` to identify the dependecies in your project to help you understand the dependent versions across the various libraries you use in your project.
+You may also want to evaluate your classpath to see if there are multiple jars present for a library, but with different versions, which could cause compatibility issues.

 [Blobs.java]: https://github.com/datastax/java-driver/tree/3.4.0/driver-examples/src/main/java/com/datastax/driver/examples/datatypes/Blobs.java
 [CASSANDRA-7304]: https://issues.apache.org/jira/browse/CASSANDRA-7304
 [Parameters and Binding]: ../manual/statements/prepared/#parameters-and-binding